Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease Symptoms | Bulging Eyes and Other TED Signs

 Use the TED Symptom Simulator Tool below to learn about the symptoms of TED and how they progress, or read the list of symptoms below.
 Thyroid Eye Disease is sometimes also referred to as Graves’ Eye Disease.

-The TED Symptom Survey can help you identify symptoms of TED so you can share them with your doctor.
+The TED Symptom Survey can help you identify possible symptoms of TED so you can share them with your doctor.

 Symptoms of Thyroid Eye Disease (TED)